-Even worse, such practices are already circulating as tips for organizing the remote work "forced" by Covid-19.
+Even worse, such practices are already circulating as tips for organizing the remote work "force" by Covid-19.

 This attitude is wrong on so many levels.